woocommerce/woocommerce-ios/docs/stripe-tests.md

 ## Business logic

 The business logic of the integration is encapsulated in `CardPresentPaymentStore`.
-This logic is unit tested in the YosemiteTests, like any other Storein the codebase
+This logic is unit tested in the YosemiteTests, like any other Store in the codebase